Double Closing On a Deal?

 A double close makes sense in several common real estate scenarios:

-What Is Transactional Funding & Why Do You Need It?
+What Is Transactional Funding and Why Do You Need It?

 Transactional funding is a short-term loan used to finance the first leg of the double close.
-It’s typically repaid within 24–48 hours after the second closing.
+It’s typically repaid within 24 to 48 hours after the second closing.
 (Also read: Pros and Cons of Transactional funding)

 You can secure this through a transactional lender, who usually requires:

-This funding lets you complete both closings without using your own cash especially useful for investors who do multiple deals each month.
+This funding lets you complete both closings without using your cash and is especially useful for investors who make multiple deals each month.

 How Do You Find a Transactional Lender?